Metabolic Pathway Analysis

 One of the major objectives of our meetings is to provide time and space to allow delegates to participate in round-table discussions and informal meetings in addition to the plenary sessions.
 Many, but by no means all, of the participants of previous MPA meetings are also active in the International Study Group for Systems Biology, whose meetings are held biennially on even years.
 It is hoped that in future MPA and ISGSB will continue to be held on alternate years, providing a natural counterpoint to one another.

-The next meeting will be in Braga, Portugal, 8-12 June 2015.
+The last meeting was in Braga, Portugal, 8-12 June 2015.
 See our Meetings page for more details and links.